Blog

 Here are a few hard and fast rules I would emphasize:

 A data point, without context, is just a data point that can only take you so far.
 I can tell you, for example, that there were 97 U.S. water utility acquisitions in 2018.
-But what is not evident is which players executed these deals, what is the impact on market share, and how is projected trend of privatization shifting by company type, region, deal size…etc. Insights are more than just regurgitating the news, press releases, and conversations, but rather holistic analysis of a market, including the ups and downs.
+But what is not evident is which players executed these deals, what is the impact on market share, and how is the projected trend of privatization shifting by company type, region, deal size…etc. Insights are more than just regurgitating the news, press releases, and conversations, but rather holistic analysis of a market, including the ups and downs.

 Core to reliable insights is a transparent research methodology, which is frequently sidestepped out of haste.
 Why?
 Because it takes time and experience.
 In sizing water markets, like others, there isn’t always a “right” answer, but scenarios or sensitivities that are shaped by industry-specific levers.